Huegoxaga/notes/java/android.md

   - `android:layout_centerHorizontal="true"`, `android:layout_centerVertical="true"`, `android:layout_centerInParent="true"` for centering elements
 - `<ConstraintLayout>`
   - It defines elements relative to others
+  - Move a vertically or horizontally centered element will introduce bias
 - `<FrameLayout>` it is designed to block out an area on the screen
+- Layouts have a `tools:context` attribute which is used to specify the assicoate class name for the editor

 ##### Elements